-With a focus on caring for people of all ages who have chronic or serious illness, palliative care serves to:
+With a focus on caring for people of all ages who have ongoing or serious illness, palliative medicine helps individuals and their families through: